Postprocessing Service Configuration

 0s |

 After uploading a file but before making it available for download, a delay step can be added.
 Intended for developing purposes only.
-The duration can be set as number followed by a unit identifier like s, m or h.
 If a duration is set but the keyword 'delay' is not explicitely added to 'POSTPROCESSING_STEPS', the delay step will be processed as last step.
-In such a case, a log entry will be written on service startup to remind the admin about that situation. |
+In such a case, a log entry will be written on service startup to remind the admin about that situation.
+See the Environment Variable Types description for more details. |

 YAML Example